bvirxx/bLUe_PYSIDE/README.md

 adjustment layers using a common GUI.
 Any imaging library exposing Python bindings can take advantage of the GUI.

-bLUe is written in Python, using Pyside2, PIL, RawPy and PyWavelets.
+bLUe is written in Python.

+REQUIREMENTS
+   numpy
+   PySide2
+   PIL
+   RawPy
+   PyWavelets.

 Binary packages containing all dependencies are available for Windows.
 Make sure to download the latest release.